 Combine ingredients using an electric hand mixer or stand mixer, and then fold in the flour using a rubber spatula.

-This is an 8 inch Basque cheesecake recipe that serves 6 people, and I use an 8-inch / 20 cm Spring form pan.
-Line the bottom and side of the pan with 2 square pieces of parchment paper (baking paper), so it will be easier to remove the cheese cake from the tin once baked.
+This is an 8-inch Basque cheesecake recipe that serves 6 people, and I use an 8-inch / 20 cm Spring form pan.
+Line the bottom and side of the pan with 2 square pieces of parchment paper (baking paper), so it will be easier to remove the cheese cake from the prepared pan once baked.
 The parchment paper also gives a lovely wrinkled effect to the outside of the cheesecake.

-All ovens vary, so make sure you're baking at the right temperature by using a Digital oven thermometer.
+All ovens vary, so ensure you're baking at the right temperature by using a digital oven thermometer.
 This burnt cheesecake recipe needs a very hot oven to get that signature 'burnt' top (that is actually caramelized, not burnt).

 Burnt cheesecake originates in Northern Spain's Basque region and is sometimes called San Sebastian cheesecake.
 Basque cheesecake is a crustless, rustic-looking cheesecake with an ultra-creamy texture that is baked at a very high temperature to achieve the iconic caramelized crust.